Seiryoji Temple 清凉寺（嵯峨釈迦堂）

 - Saga Dai Nenbutsu Kyogen, performed at the temple every April

 Seiryoji was originally the villa of Minamoto no Toru, the inspiration for Genji in The Tale of Genji

 The main hall was reconstructed to honor the mother of the fifth Tokugawa shogun

-The trinity of Amitābha statues is a National Treasure, and a number of other statue have been designated as National Treasures or Important Cultural Properties.
-Within the Scripture House is a revolving sutra cabinet Rinzo, which holds the complete version of the Buddhist scriptures called the Issaikyozo, which literally means the 5408 scrolls.
+The trinity of Amitabha statues is a National Treasure, and other icons have been designated as National Treasures or Important Cultural Properties.
+Within the Scripture House is a revolving sutra cabinet, or rinzo, which holds the complete version of the Buddhist scriptures called the Issaikyozo, which literally means the 5,408 scrolls.